Core-Lib

 License

-This project is licensed under the MIT - see the LICENSE file for details.
+MIT — see the LICENSE file for details.